 Medallion Lectures are distinct from Invited Papers, which are chosen by the various Program Committees for specific meetings.
 Each Medallion Lecturer will receive a Medallion in a brief ceremony preceding the lecture.

 The IMS Program Secretary will provide the chair of the Committee on Special Lectures with a list of sessions available for Medallion lectures during the time frame for which the Medallion Lectures are being selected.
 The list will consist of specific IMS sponsored and co-sponsored meetings and the number of potential Medallion sessions available at those meetings.

-The Committee on Special Lectures will assign each Medallion nominee and alternate to a specific meeting that is appropriate to his/her research area.
+The Committee on Special Lectures will assign each Medallion nominee to a specific meeting that is appropriate to his/her research area.
 The assignment should be consistent with the availability of Medallion sessions.

 The Chair of the Committee will submit the final slate of Medallion lectures and alternates to the Council for approval.
 Following approval by Council, individual Medallion nominees will be contacted by a member of the Executive Committee.